lkopacz/a11y-with-lindsey/src/pages/podcast-a11y/index.md

 In the podcast player, I used the following methods:

-- [HTMLMediaElement.currentTime](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/currentTime) - This tells you what point in the audio you are, in seconds.
+- [HTMLMediaElement.currentTime](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/currentTime) - This tells you current time in the audio, in seconds.
 - [HTMLMediaElement.playbackRate](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/playbackRate) - This tells you the speed at which you are playing.
 We can set this property when we press a button to increase the speed!
 - [HTMLMediaElement.volume](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/volume) - This tells you the current volume level.
 - [HTMLMediaElement.play()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/play) - This plays the audio.